More

 What is an Enterprise VPN

-An enterprise VPN creates a secure communication channel between your employees’ devices and your company’s internal network, encrypting data transmissions to protect sensitive information from interception.
+An enterprise VPN creates a secure VPN tunnel between your team’s devices and your corporate network.
+It encrypts data transmission to keeps sensitive information safe and private from being intercepted.

 What is an Enterprise VPN?